-Are you looking for some interesting prison museums to visit?
+Are you looking for some fascinating prison museums to visit?

-Most were converted from former prisons to museums quite recently.
-Many offer guided tours.
+Most were converted from former prisons to museums recently and many of them offer guided tours.

-As well as guided tours, many prison museums offer other events such as paranormal investigations and airsoft games.
+In addition to guided tours, some prison museums offer other unique events including paranormal investigations and airsoft games.

-Read on to discover the top prison museums in England, Scotland, Wales and Northern Island.
+Read on to discover the top prison museums in England, Scotland, Wales and Northern Ireland.

 The first prison building on the site in Shrewsbury was opened to prisoners in 1793.
 There were 204 cells (179 for men and 25 for women).
 Many public executions took place here.